wmd3i/CCDO-RL/README.md

 ### Evaluation
 #### Datasets
-if evaluate on sampled ones from trained dataset, set cooresponding params in `configs/env/{env_name}.yaml`
+If evaluating on sampled ones from the dataset, set the corresponding params in `configs/env/{env_name}.yaml`

+If on the eval dataset, set:
 ```bash
 eval_dataset: "val"
 dataset_state: "sample"
 ```
-If on test dataset, set:
+If on the test dataset, set:
 ```bash
 eval_dataset: "test"
 dataset_state: "no_sample"